sascha-nabrotzky/sascha-nabrotzky/README.md

 # 👋 Hi, I’m @sascha-nabrotzky
-I'm a Web designer who loves to code with React and CSS3.
+I'm a UI/UX designer who loves to code with React and CSS3.

 ### I love to programming a website without losing sight of the design.